veskchh/python/SUniEx/README.md

-# All exercisev ive done for Softuni
+# All projects ive done at Softuni